About complex safeguarding:

 Dr Jasmin Tregidga and Jo Lovett

 This small-scale exploratory study considers the extent to which all forms of child sexual abuse feature in the work of professionals working within a complex safeguarding team.
-Conducted through a combination of semi-structured telephone interviews across one team, a small online focus group with participating social workers and an online survey to more than 60 individuals, the findings highlight the complexities in language used to distinguish child sexual abuse and child sexual exploitation.
-Further to this the research shows the challenges all professions face in reporting concerns of child sexual abuse – especially without verbal disclosure - and the need for better evaluation and analysis of this new approach in practice.
+Conducted through a combination of semi-structured telephone interviews across one team, a small online focus group with participating social workers and an online survey to more than 60 individuals, the findings highlight the complexities of language used around child sexual abuse and child sexual exploitation and the challenges professions face in addressing concerns of child sexual abuse – especially without verbal disclosure - while endeavouring to build and maintain relationships of trust with young people.

-Complex safeguarding remains a developing approach, but this study adds valuable insights on the role it currently plays in tackling child sexual abuse and its effectiveness in the field and in supporting survivors
+Complex safeguarding remains a developing approach, but this study adds valuable insights on the role it currently plays in tackling child sexual abuse.

 “Practitioner expertise on the links between child sexual exploitation and other forms of sexual abuse must not be lost, and practitioners need to be mindful that other forms of child sexual abuse may have occurred (or be occurring) in cases involving child sexual exploitation or criminal exploitation”